 Manage your business costs anywhere, anytime with Debitoor invoicing software.
-Find out more about expenses in Debitoor or try it free for seven days.
+Find out more about business expense tracking with Debitoor or try it free for 7 days.

 Allowable expenses are not considered part of a company’s taxable profits; you therefore don't pay tax on these expenses.
 For example, a company has an annual turnover of £15,000.
 They spend £2,000 on allowable expenses.
 They only pay tax on the remaining £13,000.

 Most small businesses can claim allowable expenses, but there are a few exceptions.
 You can’t claim allowable expenses if you use the £1,000 tax-free ‘trading allowance’, and separate rules apply to limited companies.

 Only certain costs can be claimed as allowable expenses, including: